Anoobis5/Credit_Risk_Analysis/README.md

 Our analysis aims to find the best model that can detect if a loan is high risk or not.
 BIn order to do that, we need to find a model that lets the least amount of high risk loans pass through undetected.
 Our first four models oversamples, undersampled, and a combination of both to determin which is best at predicting which loans are the highest risks.
 The final two models we used ensemble classifiers to resample the data to try and determine wether loans are either high or low risk.

 Ideally we want our models to display a good balance of recall and precision.
 That is why it is within our best interest to recommend using the ensemble classifiers over the other models.
-The Easy Ensemble Classifier model shows a high recall accuracy score of 92%.
-This would detect almost all high-risk cases.
-However, with a low precision of 6% with 91% sesnitivity, a lot of low risk credits are still falsely detected as high risk which would be detrimental to the bank's credit strategy.
+The Easy Ensemble Classifier model shows a high recall accuracy score of 93%.
+However, with a low precision of 9% with 92% sesnitivity, a lot of low risk credits are still falsely detected as high risk which would be detrimental to the bank's credit strategy.
+On the other-hand, using a Random Forest Classifier would give us an 88$ score when detecting high risk cases, but the sensitivity would drop to 37%.
 Based on our analyses, we would not be comfortable recomending any of these models to accurately predict credit risk.